-- Corner Orientation.
-A face is frequently characterized by the types of corners that surround it; for example, an outer corner is likely to have trim or decoration, while an inner corner is less likely to.
+- Corner orientation.
+A face is frequently characterized by the types of corners that surround it; for example, an outer corner is likely to have a trim or decoration, whereas an inner corner is less likely to.
 Since each face has two adjacencies and there are three types of corners, this results in nine categories of faces.
 The best candidate production will match the novel face in this respect. - Size.
 The candidate production that is closer in size to the novel face is more likely to be appropriate. - Resolution.
 If two or more candidate productions are appropriate in terms of corner orientation and size, the production from the face with the highest quality image samples is selected.

-Figures 4(b-d) show the results of applying a captured floor production rule to a novel floor.
+Figs. 4b, 4c, and 4d show the results of applying a captured floor production rule to a novel floor.
 The capitalized letter labels indicate the choice of capture face for each novel face.
-Our approach does not consider the image-content of each terminal and thus mirrored-copies of terminals are not used.
+Our approach does not consider the image content of each terminal, and thus, the mirrored copies of terminals are not used.
 Nevertheless, it can be seen that using the corner orientation, size, and resolution of each face results in the terminals, including trim, being consistently applied.